OliverBenz/MyFreeFarm_Extension/README.md

-# MyFreeFarm_Extension
+# MyFreeFarm Extension
-Chrome extension with small scripts for planting different sized crops
+Chrome extension with scripts for planting crops of sizes:
+- 1x1
+- 1x2
+- 2x2